nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

   * A section of the UI that renders when a `FindCommand` is run, showing the resulting person's full details
 * `PersonCard`
   * Shows simple and brief details about a person
+* `HelpWindow`
+  * Displayed by clicking the "Help" button at the top right hand of the screen

 All these, including the `MainWindow`, inherit from the abstract `UiPart` class which captures the commonalities between classes that represent parts of the visible GUI.

 The `UI` component uses the JavaFx UI framework.
 The layout of these UI parts are defined in matching `.fxml` files that are in the `src/main/resources/view` folder.
 For example, the layout of the [`MainWindow`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/java/seedu/address/ui/MainWindow.java) is specified in [`MainWindow.fxml`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/resources/view/MainWindow.fxml)

 The `UI` component,